Navigating the Marvellous: Openness in Education #altc

 I was very grateful to be asked to give one of the keynotes at the conference.
 It was an honour to keynote along with Audrey Watters, an educator whose work, integrity, and friendship I value greatly.
 And a privilege also to speak along with Jeff Haywood.
 The innovative work being done at (and shared openly by) the University of Edinburgh in the area of online and open learning is important for all of us in higher education.

 My keynote was titled Navigating the Marvellous: Openness in Education, drawing on a metaphor from Seamus Heaney.
 Links to the keynote and related items are included here.

 Presentation slides [Slideshare] (also shown below)

 Video recording [ALT YouTube channel]

-Many thanks also to Bryan Mathers @bryanmmathers and Simon Thomson @digisim for creating several beautiful images during the keynote.
-These are included below, with links to Bryan’s and Simon’s sites.
-Please check out their sites for other wonderful work, both from #altc and other events.
+Many thanks also to Bryan Mathers @bryanmmathers, Simon Thomson @digisim, and Sheila MacNeill @sheilmcn for creating several beautiful images during the keynote.
+These are included below, with links to Bryan’s, Simon’s, and Sheila’s sites.
+Please check out these sites for other wonderful work, both from #altc and other events.

 Finally, thanks to all of the organisers, the co-chairs, the presenters and participants for such a warm welcome and for making ALTC 2014 such an enjoyable and stimulating learning experience.
 It will stay with me for a long time to come.